Clothing and Textiles Regulations in the United States: A Complete Guide

 Fiber Composition

-Here we list some common textile fibers and its attribute:
+Here we list some common textile fibers:

-• Wool – Warmth
+• Wool

-• Cotton – Lightweight and absorbent
+• Cotton

 Placement

 In general, the label must be conspicuous and accessible on the inside or outside the product.
+The label must also be securely attached to the product.

 Label Placement Examples

 a.
 For garments, the label could be attached near the inside center of the neck.
-The fiber content and manufacturer could be disclosed on another label attached to a side beam

 b.
-For skirts, the label could be placed inside of the waistband
+For skirts, the label could be placed inside of the waistband.

 c.
 For pillowcases, the label could be attached on the inside close to the open end.